 Option A provides no benefit to survivors.
 It provides lifetime monthly payments to the participant, which end when the participant dies.

 Option B can provide a lump sum to survivors when the participant dies if there is any money left in the “annuity savings account”.
 All the money in this account is typically gone after about 12 years of retirement.
 The balance decreases each year based by the amount of the annuity portion of the annual pension payments.
 As described in Section I, above, the value of lifetime pension payments is almost always greater than the balance of the “annuity savings account.”
-An Option C stream of payments, below, is therefore typically more valuable to a survivor than an Option B lump sum.
-The pension participant who chooses Option B receives a monthly benefit that is 1%-5% less per month than if the participant chooses Option A.
+An Option C stream of payments, below, is therefore typically much more valuable to a survivor than an Option B lump sum.
+The pension participant who chooses Option B receives a monthly benefit that is about 1%-5% less per month than if the participant chooses Option A. (If the participant is 50 at retirement, the reduction is about 1%; if the participant is 70 at retirement, the reduction is about 5%.
+A 50-year-old is very likely to use up all of the annuity savings account before dying, so the benefit is reduced very little.
+A 70-year-old participant is much more likely to die and pass on an annuity savings account sum, so that person’s Option B benefit is reduced by about 5%.)

 Option C provides a lifetime monthly allowance to the beneficiary if the participant dies before the beneficiary.
 The survivor benefit is 2/3 of the benefit that the participant is receiving at the time of death.
 (This beneficiary benefit is sometime referred to as the §12(2)(d) benefit, after the section of MA General Law 32 that addresses it.)
 This option provides the greatest security to the beneficiary and typically provides the greatest amount of money.
-The pension participant who chooses Option C receives a monthly benefit that is 7%-15% less per month than if the participant chose Option A.
+The pension participant who chooses Option C with a beneficiary of similar age receives a monthly benefit that is about 10% less per month than if the participant chose Option A. If the participant chooses their child as the beneficiary, the Option C benefit will be reduced by about 23%, if the child is 35 years younger than the participant.
+(If the beneficiary is old, the benefit is reduced little, as the beneficiary is unlikely to live a long time and collect the survivor benefit for long.
+If the beneficiary is young, the benefit is reduced a lot because the beneficiary is likely to live for a long time and collect the survivor benefit from the state for many years.)

 If your spouse has a pension, you want the Separation Agreement (and accompanying QDRO) to specify that he or she choose Option C and designate you as the Option C beneficiary.
 When the judge signs the Separation Agreement, it becomes a court order, and your ex-spouse must then choose Option C and make you the beneficiary.
 It’s best practice to get a QDRO and send it to the pension administrator so that the pension administrator knows there is a court order.
 Otherwise, the pension administrator will not know, and the pension participant might try to choose a different option or make a different person a beneficiary (even though the Separation Agreement forbids this).